WallStreetMojo

 What are Capital Receipts?

-Capital receipts are those receipts which either create liability or reduce an asset.
-Capital Receipts, as mentioned above, are non-recurring in nature.
-And these sorts of receipts are also not received every now and then.
+Capital receipts are those receipts that either create liability or reduce an asset.
+Capital Receipts, as mentioned above, are non-recurring.
+And these sorts of receipts are also not received now and then.

 • It must reduce the assets of the company.
-For example, if a company sells out its shares to the public, it would help reduce the asset, which could create more money in the future.
+For example, if a company sells out its shares to the public, it would help reduce the asset, creating more money in the future.
 That means it should be treated as a capital receipt.

 Types of Capital Receipts